 The WinFitter program consists of the following procedures:

-Fitter – Opens a directory window to choose a data file as input to the Fitter procedure and then runs the procedure.
+Run Fitter – Opens a directory window to choose a data file as input to the Fitter application and then runs the procedure.

-SpotFitter – Opens a directory window to choose a data file as input to the SpotFitter procedure and then runs the procedure.
+Run SpotFitter – Opens a directory window to choose a data file as input to the SpotFitter application and then runs the application

-Spot Location – Plots the positions and sizes of star spots on a Mercator projection of the star.
-The plot can be saved in a variety of graphics formats, or sent to the printer for a hardcopy.
+Plot Spot Location – Plots the positions and sizes of star spots on a Mercator projection of the star.

 Help– Has two submenus: